Levoton Tuhkimo

 "Levoton Tuhkimo" (Restless Cinderella) is a popular song released in 1984 by the Finnish rock band Dingo.
 It is part of the album Nimeni on Dingo (My name is Dingo) produced by Pave Maijanen under the Fazer Finnlevy music label.
 The song has been remixed twice, in 1992 and in 1993, and has been reinterpreted by Scandinavian Music Group in 2008 in their tributary album Melkein vieraissa – Nimemme on Dingo.
 Estonian artist Mari-Leen Kaselaan's song "Rahutu tuhkatriinu" is also based on "Levoton Tuhkimo".
 The song lasts about 4:12.
+An English, acoustic version of the song titled "Troubled Cinderella", translated and arranged by musician Lenny Pearl, was released on YouTube in 2021 under the copyright of Warner Chappell Music Finland.

 The 2024 film about the band, My Name Is Dingo (Levoton Tuhkimo), is named after the song.

 Composition of the band

 Its original version is played by: